Concept · article 07 of 14

 • Both: reset your supply orders to match the rhythm — don't order Sunday quantities for Tuesday.

-04 Why patterns are stable
+04 Why are day-of-week patterns so stable?

 Day-of-week patterns are driven by customer behaviour — when people grocery shop, when they get lunch, when they socialise.
 Those behaviours don't change quickly.
 A shop's peak day might gradually shift over years (commute patterns change, office workdays change) but week-to-week it's stable.